Navigate / search

 Finding Strength in Your Weaknesses

 We’ve all experienced the most popular interview question ever: “What is your weakness?”
-About everyone prepares an answer to the question.
-And there’s certainly no shortage of advice as to how to answer that.
+Nearly everyone prepares an answer to the question.
+And there’s certainly no shortage of advice on how to respond.
 I’ve heard answers like: “I’m a perfectionist, and it gets in the way.”
-Honestly though, I think that question might actually be more useful finding out how genuine someone is more than anything else.
-However, finding strength in your weaknesses is not only overlooked but often times simply dismissed as unimportant.
-So why do weaknesses/strengths matter?
+Honestly, I think that question might actually be more useful for finding out how genuine someone is than anything else.
+However, finding strength in your weaknesses is not only overlooked but is often dismissed as unimportant.
+So why do our perceived weaknesses and strengths matter?
 Let’s find out.
-Read more!
+Continue exploring

-The Best Advice I’ve Ever Gotten at School
+The Best Advice I Ever Got at School

 Going to University offers a lot of benefits.
 These benefits are of course widely accepted in our society.
 Education is at the heart of how our society functions.
-It is who you get to meet, which friends you make, what skills you end up learning, and of course, the diploma.
+It includes who you get to meet, which friends you make, what skills you end up learning, and of course, the diploma.
 However, the best advice I got at school involved none of these.
-Read more!
+Continue exploring

-The Best Advice I’ve Ever Gotten at Work
+The Best Advice I Ever Got at Work

 The work culture was great.
 It was empowering.
 We had the power to do what needed to be done if we could justify it.
-We had commitments at the beginning of every week and accountability at the end.
+We had commitments at the beginning of each week and accountability at the end.
 Of course, we couldn’t always deliver on our commitments.
-Whether we committed to reasonable goals was another story.
+Whether these commitment goals were reasonable was another story.
 Sometimes I wanted more, sometimes I was pushed for more.
 But that’s not what the advice was exactly about.
-Read more!
+Continue exploring

 How to Compound Your Effort